alccrts/SQL_Projects/SQL Challenges/SQL Challenge - Danny's Diner.md

 ![image](https://qul.imgix.net/9d127111-d042-43db-982f-ca34c84e54c9/462298_sld.jpg)
 # Case Study: Danny's Diner

-This case study comes from the [#8weeksqlchallenge](https://8weeksqlchallenge.com/case-study-1/) series.
+In this project, I will practise using SQL to answer a series of hypothetical business questions.
+The challenge comes from the [#8weeksqlchallenge](https://8weeksqlchallenge.com/case-study-1/) series.

 ## 📃 Contents
 - [Business Problem](#business-problem)